Teacher: Nia Davies

 Our class is proudly named after Aneurin ‘Nye’ Bevan, the Welshman who founded the NHS.

 Our Welsh class poet is Anni Llŷn.

-Our class has been named after the fable Rhys & Meinir.
-Here is an outline of the story by year 5 pupils.
+Our class fable is Rhys & Meinir.
+Here is an outline of the story by year 5 pupils:

 Once upon a time, two children named Rhys and Meinir lived in Nant Gwrtheyrn, North Wales.